5083 h116 aluminum plate sheet

 5083 H116 Aluminum Properties

-5083 H116 aluminum alloy has excellent corrosion resistance, performing particularly well in marine environments.
-Its natural oxide film provides a corrosion rate of only 0.02 mm/year in a 3.5% NaCl solution, which is two orders of magnitude lower than ordinary carbon steel.
+- Excellent corrosion resistance: The H116 temper significantly improves resistance to exfoliation corrosion and intergranular corrosion.
+It performs exceptionally well in seawater or salt spray environments, and its natural oxide film shows a corrosion rate of only about 0.02 mm/year in 3.5% NaCl solution, two orders of magnitude lower than ordinary carbon steel.

 | Alloy | Temper | Rm(Mpa) Tensile strength | Rp0.2(MPa) Yield strength | Elongation A(%) | Exfoliation corrosion | Intergranular corrosion Mg/cm2 | Certification |